Boston: Radio and television

 Boston is the largest broadcasting market in New England, with the radio market being the ninth largest in the United States.
 Several major AM stations include talk radio WRKO, sports/talk station WEEI, and news radio WBZ (AM).
 WBZ is a 50,000 watt "clear channel" station whose nighttime broadcasts are heard hundreds of miles from Boston.
 A variety of commercial FM radio formats serve the area, as do NPR stations WBUR and WGBH.
 College and university radio stations include WERS (Emerson), WHRB (Harvard), WUMB (UMass Boston), WMBR (MIT), WZBC (Boston College), WMFO (Tufts University), WBRS (Brandeis University), WRBB (Northeastern University) and WMLN-FM (Curry College).

 The Boston television DMA, which also includes Manchester, New Hampshire, is the eighth largest in the United States.
-The city is served by stations representing every major American network, including WBZ-TV 4 and its sister station WSBK-TV 38 (the former a CBS O&O, the latter an independent station), WCVB-TV 5 and its sister station WMUR-TV 9 (both ABC), WHDH 7 and its sister station WLVI 56 (the former an independent station, the latter a CW affiliate), WBTS-CD 15 (an NBC O&O), and WFXT 25 (Fox).
+The city is served by stations representing every major American network, including WBZ-TV 4 and its sister station WSBK-TV 38 (the former a CBS station, the latter an independent station), WCVB-TV 5 and its sister station WMUR-TV 9 (both ABC), WHDH 7 and its sister station WLVI 56 (the former an independent station, the latter a CW affiliate), WBTS-CD 15 (an NBC station), and WFXT 25 (Fox).
 The city is also home to PBS member station WGBH-TV 2, a major producer of PBS programs, which also operates WGBX 44.

 Spanish-language television networks, including UniMás (WUTF-TV 27), Telemundo (WNEU 60, a sister station to WBTS-CD), and Univisión (WUNI 66), have a presence in the region, with WNEU and WUNI serving as network owned-and-operated stations.
 Most of the area's television stations have their transmitters in nearby Needham and Newton along the Route 128 corridor.
 Seven Boston television stations are carried by satellite television and cable television providers in Canada.